-- 46. Which one of the following is not among the chief duties/responsibilities of a company's board of directors insofar as the strategy-making, strategy-executing process is concerned? - A. Hiring and firing senior-level executives and working with the company's chief strategic planning officer to improve the company's performance - B. Being inquiring critics and exercising strong oversight over the company's direction, strategy, and business approaches - C. Evaluating the caliber of senior executives' strategy-making/strategy-executing skills - D. Instituting a compensation plan for top executives that rewards them for actions and results that serve stakeholders' interests, and most especially those of shareholders - E. Overseeing the company's financial accounting and financial reporting practices
+- 46. Which one of the following is not among the chief duties or responsibilities of a company's board of directors insofar as the strategy-making, strategy-executing process is concerned? - A. Hire and fire senior-level executives and work with the company's chief strategic planning officer to improve the company's performance. - B. Inquire about and exercise strong oversight over the company's direction, strategy, and business approaches. - C. Evaluate the caliber of senior executives' strategy-making/strategy-executing skills. - D. Institute a compensation plan for top executives that rewards them for actions and results that serve stakeholders' interests and most especially those of shareholders. - E. Oversee the company's financial accounting and financial reporting practices.